 The outsole of the Tracer is composed of RMAT® material which is a blend of the traditional Hoka super soft foam and Ethylene-vinyl acetate (EVA) rubber.
 This soft, yet durable foam-rubber provides for reliable traction while running on roads.
 It also adds cushioning for a high energy return and a more responsive ride.
 High abrasion carbon rubber is strategically placed in high wear areas on the sole unit for added durability.
 Some heavier wearers reported the sole unit wore down quickly, but most had no complaints.
-Unlike plusher Hoka models, the Tracer has a bit more firmness upon impact, but this firmness provides excellent response when on the roads.
+Unlike plusher Hoka models

-A new dual density midsole construction used for the Tracer puts softer foam (usually white) in the heel area of the shoe which meets with slightly firmer foam (usually colored) in the forefoot.
-The firmer foam extends further back on the medial side providing some stability, while the medial side also has a thicker layer of softer foam under the midfoot.
+The midsole of the Tracer features new dual density foam construction.
+Softer foam (usually white) is used in the heel area of the shoe which meets with firmer foam (usually colored) in the front of the shoe.
 Hoka calls this their Pro2Lite technology which is a balance of "PROtection and PROpulsion".
-The early stage meta-rocker geometry used in most Hoka models means runners will still experience efficiency in their running stride as their foot is gently pushed through the running cycle.
+An early stage meta-rocker geometry used in most Hoka models means runners will still experience efficiency in their running stride as their foot is gently pushed through the running cycle.
 The shoe also features a raised arch pod in the midsole to ensure support to the runner’s foot.

-The Hoka Tracer features a lightweight and ultra breathable upper with structural thermoplastic polyurethane (TPU) overlays that help stabilize the midfoot.
+The Hoka Tracer features a lightweight and ultra-breathable upper with structural thermoplastic polyurethane (TPU) overlays that helps to stabilize the midfoot.
 Many runners raved about the upper material.
 The no-sew construction provides a seamless environment for the foot which helps prevent blisters

 The Hoka Tracer has a very breathable mesh upper which sheds water and sweat well and provides ample airflow around the foot.
 The mesh is thin, yet durable enough to protect the foot.
 One runner who wore the Tracer for a wet 10K said the shoe held up very well and dried out as good as new.
 Made for running long distances, the shoes manage to keep the runner’s foot cool and dry regardless of the running conditions.
 A thin Ortholite insole